mihavo/nextfin/README.md

 ## 📖 Overview

-The **e-Banking Platform API** is a comprehensive RESTful backend platform designed to enhance digital banking experiences. <br/>
+**Nextfin** is a comprehensive RESTful backend platform designed to enhance digital banking experiences. <br/>
 It offers a suite of features that enable seamless financial management and transactions for users.